CUTR-at-USF/otp-ride-hailing-analyzer/README.md

 under the target folder.

 ## Run
 To run the application use `java -jar` command.
+Make sure to enter the filename as an argument
 ```
-java -jar target/gnss-ride-hailing-analyzer-1.0.0-SNAPSHOT.jar
+java -jar target/gnss-ride-hailing-analyzer-1.0.0-SNAPSHOT.jar filename
 ```

 ## License